 add ELECTRIC VEHICLE CHARGING - LEVEL 2 CAPABLE.
-Level 2 "capable" includes space in the utility room for panel(s) of at least one minimum 40-ampere branch circuit to be provided to garages and/or the exterior of the building to move heat from accommodate a future dedicated Society of Automotive Engineers (SAE) standard J1772-approved Level 2 EVSE with a J1772 connector or NEMA 14-50, or equivalent, within 5 feet of the ambient aircenterline for each EV charging parking space.
-A conduit or other unobstructed path to heat water instead of directly heating watereasily run a future wire to the parking spot shall also be provided.
+Level 2 "capable" includes space in the utility room for panel(s) of at least one minimum 40-ampere branch circuit to be provided to garages and/or the exterior of the building to accommodate a future dedicated Society of Automotive Engineers (SAE) standard J1772-approved Level 2 EVSE with a J1772 connector or NEMA 14-50, or equivalent, within 5 feet of the centerline for each EV charging parking space.
+A conduit or other unobstructed path to easily run a future wire to the parking spot shall also be provided.